top of page

 Food & Beverage 4

-Fans will be able to find a good selection of concession items at Sahlen Field.
-Of course, the hot dogs, both regular and gourmet, are products of Sahlen’s.
+Fans can find a good selection of concession items at Sahlen Field.
+Of course, the hot dogs, both regular and gourmet, are Sahlen’s products.
 Popcorn, nachos, burgers, and La Nova Pizza are also available, of course.
-Some options with local flair include Perry’s Ice Cream stand, fried bologna, Charlie The Butcher, a provider of Beef on Weck, and Authentic Pizza Logs.
+Some options with local flair include the Perry’s Ice Cream stand, fried bologna, Charlie The Butcher, provider of Beef on Weck, and Authentic Pizza Logs.

-The craft beer scene at Sahlen Field is very strong.
-Both the Craft Beer Corner and Buffalocal concessions have a huge selection of various local brews.
+The craft beer scene at Sahlen Field is impressive.
+The Craft Beer Corner and Buffalocal concessions have a huge selection of local brews.
 Labatt’s Blue is also very popular in Western New York and can be found at many stands.
-Coca-Cola is the soft drink provider at Sahlen Field.
+Coca-Cola products are the soft drink provider at Sahlen Field.

 Atmosphere 4

 Division titles are also on display in Championship Corner including the most recent, in 2021.
-On the left field wall, the retired numbers of honored Bison are on display including Luke Easter, Ollie Carnegie, and Jeff Manto as well as Jackie Robinson.
-The video board is crystal clear, state-of-the-art, and among the largest in all of Minor League Baseball.
+On the left field wall, the retired numbers of honored Bisons are on display, including Luke Easter, Ollie Carnegie, Jeff Manto, and Jackie Robinson.
+The videoboard is crystal clear, state-of-the-art, and among the largest in all of Minor League Baseball.
+There was formerly a small museum in Sahlen Field packed with Bisons artifacts, but unfortunately, it has been dismantled and is not available for fans to see.
+The Bisons would benefit from more history on display throughout the concourse.

 The gameday production is what one would expect at a Minor League Baseball game.
 There are plenty of promotions during the game as well as music and mascots.
 Buster, Belle, and Chip are the Bisons’ mascots and can be found on the field and interacting with fans throughout the game.
 The mascot race has gained some notoriety in Buffalo, featuring Buffalo staple foods.
 Chicken Wing, Atomic Wing, Carrot, Blue Cheese, and Beef on Weck slug it out for each race.
 For several years, Celery participated in the race and recently retired with only one win to its name.